mrrfyW/MiiClicker/README.md

 ---

-*Mii Clicker was created by David Joaq (@dwyazzo90).
-Mii rendering API is by Arian Kordi (@ariankordi) and can be found at https://mii-unsecure.ariankordi.net.*
+*Mii Clicker was created by @dwyazzo90 (David Joaq).
+Mii rendering API is by @ariankordi and can be found at `https://mii-unsecure.ariankordi.net`.*
 *This local version was preserved for archival purposes, and is not affiliated with Project Rosé.*